Teichlab/sctk/DEVELOPER.md

 ## Versioning

+**Note: please do not increment the version number yourself on a feature branch.
+This will be done by the project administrators when the pull request is merged.**

 We use [semantic versioning](https://semver.org/) for the project.
 This means that the version number is incremented according to the following scheme: